-After the above-mentioned procedures have been followed now, we will learn how to blink a single LED with our Raspberry Pi Pico board using MicroPython and Thonny IDE.
-Let us learn about the GPIOs for Raspberry Pi Pico to help us better understand the connections.
+After completing the initial setup, we will now learn how to blink a single LED with the Raspberry Pi Pico board using MicroPython and the Thonny IDE.
+But first, let us familiarize ourselves with the GPIO pins of the Raspberry Pi Pico.

 What are GPIOs?